Particular/docs.particular.net/architecture/aws/base-document.md

 ### Components

 * Users initiate requests through their **frontend system**.
 This frontend system can be a web application, a terminal, a mobile device, or a third party system.
 For the purpose of this example, it will be responsible for handling authentication and authorization.
 * An AWS CLI or **Amazon SDK** that allows you to interact with Amazon SQS and other AWS products within your ecosystem.
-* Requests are queued as messages in Amazon SQS through the Amazon SDK
+* Requests are stored and queued as messages in Amazon SQS through the Amazon SDK
-* Workers hosted in EC2 instances running within an autoscaling group using NServiceBus to pull data from the Amazon SQS queue, process and store it on Amazon DB.
+* Workers are hosted in EC2 instances running within an autoscaling group.
+The workers use NServiceBus to pull data from the Amazon SQS queue, process and store it on Amazon DB.
 Please see the technology choices section for other component alternatives.

 ### Challenges

 * In a system composed of multiple components, not every operation on the database has to go through a worker.
 Workers are designed for resource-intensive tasks or long-running workflows.
 * This style is suitable for simple business domains.
 Without careful design, the front end systems and the worker can become complex, monolithic components that are difficult to maintain.
 Consider event-driven and microservices architectural styles for more complex business domains.